Polio: New York reports first US case in nearly a decade

 A young adult in New York has become the first US resident in nearly a decade to contract polio, state health officials say.

-The unnamed patient in Rockland County is said to no longer be contagious, but has developed paralysis from the virus.
+The unnamed patient in Rockland County is said no longer to be contagious, but has developed paralysis from the virus.

 Officials say the person was unvaccinated, and was probably exposed to an individual who received a vaccine that contains the weakened live virus.